Health and wellbeing for 0-4 years

 What is a designated clinical officer?

-Staffordshire Clinical Commissioning Groups have appointed Designated Clinical Officers (DCOs) to support the implementation of the Children and Families Act and the Special Educational Needs and Disability (SEND) legislation.
+Staffordshire and Stoke-on-Trent Integrated Care Board have appointed Designated Clinical Officers (DCOs) to support the implementation of the Children and Families Act and the Special Educational Needs and Disability (SEND) legislation.

 The DCO has a key role in ensuring that there is an awareness and understanding of the SEND legislation by all of local health providers of services.